alkhe/fluxette/README.md

 flux.proxy(ware);
 ```

+## Store Dependencies
+Store dependencies in vanilla flux is handled by using `waitFor`, but `waitFor` is hard to trace, and may result in unpredictable application behavior, such as infinite loops.
+The `fluxette` way to handle store dependencies is to instead split an action into two semantic actions, which will be dispatched in order.
+This is known as action-splitting, and it allows for declarative store dependencies, simultaneously improving clarity and preventing any possibility of mutual dependencies.
+In most Flux implementations, this would not be a viable solution, as dispatching twice results in an extra setState on each component.
+Since `fluxette` allows you to dispatch arrays of actions, atomic action handling of arrays is possible, and only one setState is called once the array has been fully processed.
+A dependency refactor should usually not involve changing component code; you can just make the relevant action creator return an array of actions instead.
+If you do not want to use action-splitting, you can use the [redux way](https://gist.github.com/gaearon/d77ca812015c0356654f) as well.

 ## Tips
 The `fluxette` factory is essentially a wrapper around the `fluxette` constructor, which autobinds methods and hides properties for your convenience and safety.
 If you use the factory, you can individually import methods from your base flux module.
 It is then entirely possible to use `fluxette` without import flux itself.